Le Chatelier's Principle

 Le Chatelier's Principle Explained

-Le Chatelier’s principle predicts the outcome of a reversible chemical system when a change is imposed on it.
+• Le Chatelier’s principle predicts the outcome of an equilibrium system when a change is imposed on it.
 It states:

 Figure: addition of a chemical increases its concentration and rate of collision with other molecules which in turn increases the reaction rate.
 This disturbs the equilibrium as rates of forward and reverse reactions are no longer equal.